contactandyc/another-c-library/auto/examples/ac-io/read-file-into-buffer/README.md

 # Summary

 This code provides a simple command-line utility that reads a file specified by the user and prints its contents to the standard output.

-The I/O handling is managed through functions presumably defined in "ac_io.h", and proper memory management is ensured by freeing the buffer after use.  ac_io_read_file does not decompress gz or lz4 files.
+NOTE: ac_io_read_file does not decompress gz or lz4 files.